Posted by: Nick Norelli | October 23, 2007

 Mark Goodacre recently posted some thoughts on and links to some of Paula Fredriksen’s articles in which she challenges the idea of monotheism in antiquity.
 Sean from Primal Subversion weighed in with a few comments of his own, seeking a more careful definition of monotheism.
 I have to agree with Sean that “surely within the Judeo-Christian worldview it designates loyalty or worship to one god, not just belief in one god.
 What made Paul a monotheist, was not just his belief but his adherence, allegiance and devotion.”

 My own thoughts on the issue are quite simple.
 As the Psalmist said: “For all the gods of the nations are worthless idols, but Yahweh made the heavens” (Ps.
 96:5).
-It’s not that ancient Jews didn’t believe in other gods (or things that they called gods) – Yahweh is called the ‘God of gods’ (Deut.
+It’s not that ancient Jews didn’t believe in other gods (or things that they called gods) — Yahweh is called the ‘God of gods’ (Deut.
 10:17; Ps.
 136:2; Dan.
 2:47; 11:36) — it’s that they didn’t believe that these were ‘true’ gods and therefore didn’t devote themselves to them lest they become idolaters (and we do know that Israel had a sordid history of idolatry).
 For Paul the thought is the same which is why he can speak to the Galatians and say: “formerly when you didn’t know God you were enslaved to those that are by nature not gods” (Gal.
 4:8).
-To borrow Bauckham’s designation of ‘divine identity’ these so-called gods were never identified as true gods, they didn’t share the divine identity with Yahweh.
+To borrow Bauckham’s designation of ‘divine identity’ these so-called gods were never included in the divine identity of Yahweh (i.e., they were creatures like all other non-Yahweh reality).
 To use the post-Nicene terminology, these gods do not possess or share in the divine ousia/hypostases.

 Articles of Interest: